 For over 85 years Planned Parenthood of Maryland (PPM) has been delivering high quality, affordable, reproductive health care services.
-By providing medical services, education, training, and advocacy, we seek to help individuals make informed decisions about their reproductive health, family planning options, and sexuality.
+By providing health services, education and training we seek to help individuals make informed decisions about their reproductive health, family planning options, and sexuality.

-As an affiliate of, and accredited by, Planned Parenthood Federation of America (PPFA), PPM currently operates eight health centers throughout Maryland.
-PPM Administrative staff is divided into: Clinical Service; Education and Training; Development; Communications; and Planning, Audit and Compliance.
-Our administrative offices are located above our Baltimore City health center.
+As an affiliate of, and accredited by, Planned Parenthood Federation of America (PPFA), PPM currently operates seven health centers throughout Maryland.
+PPM Administrative staff is comprised of: Clinical Service; Education and Training; Development; Communications; and Planning, Audit and Compliance.
+Our administrative offices are in Baltimore City.

-PPM continuously strives to maintain the same dedication and enthusiasm toward the expansion of reproductive health care services that is has since its founding.
+PPM continuously strives same dedication and enthusiasm toward the expansion of reproductive health care services that is has since its founding.

 Founded in Baltimore in 1927 with the consultation of Margaret Sanger, The Bureau for Contraceptive Advice was designed to provide birth control to married women needing help with spacing births and limiting their families for health reasons.
 Due to controversial times, Johns Hopkins and the University of Maryland were both able to persuade their schools deny housing the Bureau, despite being instrumental in its founding.
 As a result, The Bureau for Contraceptive Advice was opened in a Baltimore row house at 1028 North Broadway.

 The organization was founded by a group of concerned citizens and physicians, including Dr. Bessie Moses.
 Dr. Moses was the first female obstetrical intern at Johns Hopkins and, upon her graduation from the Hopkins School of Medicine, became the first Medical Director of the Bureau.
 Dr. Moses maintained her position until her retirement in 1956.